 Diatomite Lake Invaded by Molten Lava - Frenchman Hills, WA

-A pillow-palagonite complex forms when molten lava invades a water body and quenches.
+Pillow-palagonite complexes form when molten lava invades a water body and quenches.
 Pillows are the quenched blobs of lava.
 Palagonite or hyaloclastite is the loose, rusty-looking mess that often surrounds pillows.
 Palagonite is composed of basaltic glass, shards of basalt rock, and maybe even some cooked sediment.
 Its the alteration product of 1100 degC lava coming into contact with 25 degC water and flashing to steam.
 The stuff is loose and ravelly when formed and tends to remain so.
 Most of the time, you can just paw the stuff away with your hands.
 Pillow-palagonite complexes in the Columbia River Basalt are typically found at the base of flows and can be quite thick.

-A spectacular pillow-palagonite complex - one with a particularly interesting geologic history - is located along Road 9 SW on the south flank of the Frenchman Hills anticline.
+A spectacular late Miocene pillow-palagonite complex - one with a particularly interesting geologic history - is located along Road 9 SW on the south flank of the Frenchman Hills anticline.
 The south flank is known as Royal Slope, home to wine grape vineyards, fruit tree orchards, and a few remaining hay fields.

 The roadcut along Rd 9 SW is located just below the Frenchman Hills crest between Dodson Road (~5 miles east) and Adams Rd (~5 miles west), Road 9 SW is the highest public road traversing Royal Slope.
 The newly-planted Stillwater Creek Vineyard is near by.
 Parking isn't great.